 The ESL Lesson Plans section of EnglishHints.com is designed to provide quick help to ESL and EFL teachers looking for lesson plans or resources for planning lessons and activities they can adapt for their classes.
-It also mentions some of the other pages on EnglishHints that might be useful to teachers.

 In other sections of www.EnglishHints.com you can find help with vocabulary, idioms, and grammar, readings and ideas for teaching reading, practice exercises, and games.